 - #41 Pincushion Patterns (felt with a sewing machine motif)

 - #42 Felt Gift Bags (great for Christmas and birthdays for small items)

-Most of these use larger scraps of 1/2 to 1 yard.
+Most of these small sewing projects use larger scraps of 1/2 to 1 yard.
 You can also patchwork some of your scraps together to form these larger items.
 For example, use one fabric on the back of a pillow and another on the front.

 You can also sew smaller scraps together to form larger pieces.
 Get creative with your scraps to form really unique patchwork pieces.